qlik-demo-team/qdt-components/docs/components/QdtFilter.md

 ![QdtFilter](../assets/filters.png?raw=true "QdtFilter")

-- This creates a custom filter dropdown.
+- This component creates a custom filter dropdown.
 If `cols` is defined, `qListObjectDef` will be ignored.

 ## Properties